Troubleshooting Aadhaar OTP Issues: A Step-by-Step Guide

 How to Update Your Mobile Number at an Aadhaar Enrolment Centre

-You cannot update your mobile number online for Aadhaar.
+Online updates for your Aadhaar-linked mobile number are not supported.
 You will need to visit an official Aadhaar Enrolment or Update Centre.
 These centres are set up to help you make changes to your Aadhaar details.

 What Documents You’ll Need to Bring